aadi1405/aadi1405/README.md

 ### A little bit more about me:
 - 💻 Here to have some fun with tech!
-- ⭐ Interests: Machine Learning, Product Design, Data Science, Business Management
+- ⭐ Interests: Artificial Intelligence, Product Design, Data Science, Business Management
 - 💙 Fun fact: I love dogs, food, basketball, swimming & travelling
 - 🤝 We can stay connected on <a href="https://www.linkedin.com/in/aadila-jasmin/">LinkedIn</a>